SamGulinello/TraderPy/README.md

 Finally, the module must be located in it's own directory named the same as the file which as a main function in it.
 This program is set up to run a function called main in the file named the module.
 I am bad at describing this and it may sound confusing but look at the MovingAverage module.
 Do that.\
 \
 To submit a module for review please fork this repository and submit a pull request when done.
 I will review the code and make sure it works.

+## What's Next

+---

+The next deployment should include a few new things.
+First, I would like to add more methods to both the TD and Stock classes.
+The TD api has a lot to offer but the request system can be confusing at times.
+I would like to have these classes make getting data from TD Ameritrade as easy as possible.
+Next, I plan on documenting both those classes.
+There are already a number of cool things they can do but there is no way of knowing it without looking at the code.
+Documentation will either come in the form of another README or I have toyed with the idea of making a documentation website to accompany this project (will probably start with a README).
+Finally, I hope to develop a 'trailing stop' module.
+This will ensure the program doesn't hold a stock until the bitter end and will instead lock in a loss percentage value that will change as the stock hopefully goes up in value.

 ## Support

 ---